onyx-platform/onyx/doc/user-guide/functions.md

 ##### Kill Policy

 When `:onyx/flux-policy` is set to `:kill`, the job is killed and all peers abort execution of the job.
 Some jobs cannot compute correct answers if there is a shift in the hashing algorithm's consistency.
 An example of this is a word count batch job.

+##### Recover Policy

+When `:onyx/flux-policy` is set to `:recover`, the job is continues as is if any peers abort execution of the task.
+If any other peers are available, they will be added to this task to progressively meet the `:onyx/min-peers` number of peers concurrently working on this task.

 #### Bulk Functions